Odd-Lotter

 An odd-lotter buys securities in odd lots.
 An odd lot is a group of shares that is not a multiple of 100 (100 shares is called a round lot).

-For example, let's assume John wants to buy a share of Disney stock for each year of his son's life as a birthday present for his 12th birthday.
+For example, let's assume John wants to buy a few shares of Disney stock as a present for his son's 12th birthday.
 John calls his broker with a buy order for 12 shares of Disney stock, which is an odd lot.
 This makes John an odd-lotter.

 Typically, individual investors are the most likely to be odd-lotters.
 Because it takes much more work to fill an order for an odd lot, John's broker may charge a higher commission.
 The broker may have to purchase a round lot (100 shares) and then break the shares up to provide John with his 12 shares.